datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 Confidence intervals are ranges of values that contain the true parameter a certain percentage of the time.
 When calculating CIs, we specify how much certainty we expect to have.
 For example, if we collect data 100 different times, a 95% confidence interval will contain the true value 95 of those times.

-CIs vary based on three factors: 1) the alpha, or confidence level; 2) the variance of the data, as measured by its standard deviation; and 3) the number of observations the data set contains.
+CIs vary based on three factors: 1) the alpha, or confidence level; 2) the variance of the data, as measured by the standard deviation--or average distance from the average; and 3) the number of observations the data set contains.

 The higher the confidence level, the larger the interval.
 This should make intuitive sense.
 A larger range (or interval), gives us more confidence that a given value will fall within it.
 A typical alpha level is 0.05 for 95% confidence.